switch-iot/hin2n/README.md

 - Hin2n does not need a rooted phone
 - Hin2n only supports Android phones for now, IPhone version will be developed in the future
 - Hin2n is currently in continuous development and will gradually provide more complete versions
-- Hin2n only supports [n2n_v2s](#about-v2s-version) protocol now, other versions of n2n protocol are under development
+- Hin2n now supports all v1/v2/v2s protocols

 ### Hin2n latest version [CHANGELOG](Hin2n_android/CHANGELOG)
-The latest version of Hin2n is available for download at [release link](https://github.com/switch-iot/n2n_vLTS/releases).
+The latest version of Hin2n is available for download at [release link](https://github.com/switch-iot/hin2n/releases).

 ### Hin2n Development Plan
-View the development plan at [`Projects`](https://github.com/switch-iot/n2n_vLTS/projects).
+View the development plan at [`Projects`](https://github.com/switch-iot/hin2n/projects).
-If you have new features and ideas, you can submit them in [`issues`](https://github.com/switch-iot/n2n_vLTS/issues), and we will arrange development plans as appropriate.
+If you have new features and ideas, you can submit them in [`issues`](https://github.com/switch-iot/hin2n/issues), and we will arrange development plans as appropriate.
 Your concern is our motivation.

 ### Technical principle
 - VPNService